Contains the active ingredient pemetrexed (as disodium)

 What Pemetrexed APOTEX Powder for Injection looks like

-100 mg and 500 mg strengths: white to either light yellow or green-yellow powder.
+White to either light yellow or green-yellow powder.
+AUST R 210440.

-Each vial contains 100 mg or 500 mg of pemetrexed as the active ingredient.
+Each vial contains 500 mg of pemetrexed as the active ingredient.

 Each vial also contains the following inactive ingredients:

-Hydrochloric acid and/or sodium hydroxide may have been added to both strengths to adjust pH.
+hydrochloric acid and/or sodium hydroxide may have been added to both strengths to

 Apotex Pty Ltd